Introduction

 polysemy almost gets it right.
 It’s very convenient for handling first-order effects, but higher-order effects remain challenging.
 Constructs like Strategy and Final can be mind-boggling, and it can’t correctly handle non-deterministic computations or coroutines such as NonDet1.
 This ultimately stems from the inability to manipulate delimited continuations.

 Then there’s eff, which seems to provide continuation-based semantics for higher-order effects by adding a primitive operator to GHC that handles delimited continuations at the IO monad level.
 If this works, it might effectively surpass effectful, which is currently mainstream for its simplicity and reliance on the IO monad.
 However, it doesn’t seem to work with the current version of GHC.
+It works with GHC 9.6 and later, but it seems there is still a subtle performance and semantics issue.

 There’s also in-other-words, which, like fused-effects, likely isn’t an EE library.
 The problems I mentioned with fused-effects are resolved here, and the interpreter code is concise.
 It also handles NonDet, but the behavior of higher-order effects can change depending on the order of interpretation, sometimes becoming transactional and other times not.
 This is a carryover from the characteristics of mtl.
 If you’re looking for an emulation of Algebraic Effects and Handlers semantics for higher-order effects, this might be a bit tricky to handle.
 However, if you’re just after a modernized version of mtl, this fits the bill.